Mission Majnu: Reception

+Mission Majnu received mixed reviews from critics and audiences.

 Bollywood Hungama rated the film 3.5 out of 5 stars and termed the film as a "gripping saga" with a tight script, intelligent scenes, taut execution, and a memorable performance."
 Tushar Joshi for India Today rated 3 out of 5 stars and wrote, "Sidharth is good in scenes where he is battling the stigma and pain of his past yet wants to move ahead and show his loyalty to his country and team.
 Rashmika Mandanna doesn’t have much to do apart from trying to strike up some chemistry with Sid."
 Dhaval Roy of The Times of India rated the film 3 out of 5 and wrote that the film is "gripping in parts, but it’s too convenient, which takes away from the narrative.
 While great, the action stretches in places and makes the movie seem formulaic".
 Dishya Sharma of News 18 rated the film 3 out of 5 stars and wrote "Mission Majnu robs you of the thrills of a spy film.
 Watch it to see Sidharth and Rashmika in a different avatars".

 Anuj Kumar for The Hindu wrote "There are interesting twists in the way Tariq ekes out information and how Nasreen could sense the truth by touch, but the execution makes it a tad too cloying for a thriller.
 Thankfully, the film is not overtly jingoistic and makes a clear distinction in the way Indira Gandhi and Morarji Desai handled the tenuous relationship with Pakistan in the 1970s.
 At the same time, the writers place characters on both sides of the border who could see history beyond the divisive version that the politicians often present."
 Saibal Chatterjee of NDTV rated the movie only 2 stars out of 5 and wrote "Mission Majnu does not deliver a thrill a minute nor does it produce any exceptional degree of tension and suspense.
 Yet, parts of the film, especially in the second hour, do spring to life."
 Shilajit Mitra for The New Indian Express rated 2 out of 5 stars and wrote, "Mission Majnu isn’t as crudely jingoistic as something like Bhuj: The Pride of India.
 The film also does not comment on the moral implications of nuclear proliferation; for that, you will have to see the pilot of Rocket Boys."